 Tips like this are so helpful because I have been in hundreds of delivery rooms.
 I’ve been in so many situations.

 Getting a prenatal class can be awesome to help think through things like this.
-I recommend this one.
-It’s:
+This one is mine.
+It is:

 - Quick — won’t waste your time on needless info

-- Accurate — with hundreds of deliveries, this one is one you can always trust
+- Accurate — with hundreds of deliveries, this is one you can always trust

 - All about you — your timeline, your couch, all about you

-The best part (when you’re thinking about stuff like who will be in the room) is the couples questions — so you guys can talk about what’s going to happen beforehand.
+The best part (when you’re thinking about stuff like who will be in the room) is the couples’ questions — so you can talk about what’s going to happen beforehand.
 That is TRULY a gift!

 You can even save 10% with code PC10.